MeNeS03-m/MeNeS03-m/README.md

 # 💫 About Me:
-Im currently studying informatics, programming and system architecture at UIO. <br>
+I'm currently studying informatics, programming and system architecture at UIO. <br>

 ## 🌐 Socials: